 Providing emergency food to local people in crisis

 Local agencies, such as schools and health teams, identify individuals and families who are going hungry due to a time of crisis.
-They are issued with a voucher which enables them to attend a session at the foodbank and exchange the voucher for emergency food, usually enough for up to three days.
+They are issued with a voucher which enables them to visit a session at the Foodbank and exchange the voucher for emergency food, usually enough for up to three days.

 The sessions are run by volunteers who offer tea/coffee and a friendly listening ear.
 They can also help with pointing people towards other agencies who could assist in finding longer term solutions.

-Opening its doors for the first time in January 2015 as a pilot scheme to see if there was a demand, the foodbank runs as a distribution centre on behalf of Godmanchester Foodbank and exists through a partnership between All Saints, St Benedicts and the Methodist Church working alongside CARESCO and is mentored by the team at Godmanchester.
-A new team in Yaxley are also working with Godmanchester in the same way and opened their doors in July 2015 for the first time.
+Opening its doors for the first time in January 2015 as a pilot scheme to see if there was a demand, the Foodbank runs under the CARESCO umbrella and through a partnership with the three churches in Sawtry, All Saints, St Benedicts and the Methodist Church.

-There are a number of collection points around the village for donations of basic essential foods from the general public including one at the CARESCO Centre, the CARESCO Charity shop, Sawtry Co-op Foodstore, Sawtry Methodist Church, All Saints' Church and once a month at St Benedicts' Catholic Community who meet in the WI Hall.
+There are a number of collection points around the village for donations of basic essential foods from the general public including one at the CARESCO Centre, the CARESCO Charity shop, Sawtry Co-op Foodstore, Sawtry Methodist Church and All Saints' Church.

 The sorts of foods that we need are listed below:

 Please remember that all donations need to be well in date and undamaged and that we can’t accept frozen, chilled or home-made items.
-If preferred, we can also receive monetary donations which the team will use to top up any gaps or to buy other essentials such as tin openers.
+If preferred, we can also receive monetary donations which the team will use to top up any gaps or to buy other essentials such as baby food.

 To download a printable version of our shopping list of required items to donate, please click here